 Over 25 million Americans aged 60+ are economically insecure—living at or below 250% of the federal poverty level (FPL) ($29,425 per year for a single person).
 These older adults struggle with rising housing and health care bills, inadequate nutrition, lack of access to transportation, diminished savings, and job loss.
 For older adults who are above the poverty level, one major adverse life event can change today’s realities into tomorrow’s troubles.

-- 22% of married Social Security recipients and 47% of single recipients aged 65+ depend on Social Security for 90% or more of their income.
+- 21% of married Social Security recipients and 43% of single recipients aged 65+ depend on Social Security for 90% or more of their income.
 (Social Security Administration [SSA], 2016)

 Income & Employment

 - On average, older women received about $4,500 less annually in Social Security benefits in 2014 than older men due to lower lifetime earnings, time taken off for caregiving, occupational segregation into lower wage work, and other issues.
 Older women of color fare even worse.
 (SSA, 2015)

 - Older workers of color are most at risk for unemployment, with older African American men twice as likely to be unemployed as older white men.
-(Bureau of Labor Statistics)
+(BLS)